vEnhance/web.evanchen.cc/input/filesys.md

 - This document being in Markdown is written in plain text format.
 - HTML is considered plain text too.
-It may not be particularly _intuitive_ plain text with `<div>` and `</span>` everywhere, but the encoding is at least human-comprensihible output.
+It may not be particularly _intuitive_ plain text with `<div>` and `</span>` everywhere, but the encoding is at least human-comprehensible output.
 - Most configuration files like `*.yaml`, `*.cfg`, `*.rc` are usually in plain text format.
 - `*.txt` too I suppose :)